 - 3.2.1 Pursuant to section 123 of the Local Government Act 1972 ("Section 123 LGA 1972"), the Council has the power to dispose of land in any manner it wishes, subject to certain provisions.
 The Council has a statutory duty to obtain the best price reasonably obtainable, subject to certain exemptions.
 Section 123(2) permits a disposal at less than the best price reasonably obtainable with the consent of the Secretary of State.
-4.2.
 When considering the duty under section 123 LGA 1972, what is reasonable in any particular case depends entirely on the facts of the transaction. - 3.2.2 Case law has determined that whilst there is no absolute requirement to market the land or obtain an independent valuation.
 If valuation evidence is obtained, it should be up to date and that there should not have been any material and significant changes in circumstances since it was obtained.
 In addition, obtaining proper professional advice throughout the process on how to maximise its receipts is a material consideration and the Council should limit itself to taking account of those elements of a transaction which are of commercial or monetary value and should disregard irrelevant factors such as "job creation" when assessing whether it is obtaining the best consideration reasonably obtainable.
 The deliverability or credibility of a bid are commercial factors which are relevant to an assessment. - 3.2.3 The Council has employed Avison Young ("AY") as specialist property advisors to advise on an asset disposal strategy and to market and dispose of the asset identified for disposal.
-It has advised that the bid represents the best consideration reasonably obtainable based on the short timescale in which the receipt will be received and risks with other bids in relation to timescale and changing market conditions.
-The named bidder has completed due diligence and produced a well-researched offer and are working to a tight timescale for exchange and completion.
+It has advised that the bid represents the best consideration reasonably obtainable based on the short timescale in which the receipt will be received and risks with other bids in relation to timescale and changing market conditions. - 3.2.4 A report on title was not commissioned.
+As legal due diligence has not been carried out for this asset, it is unclear whether there are any impediments to the disposal of the asset.